 To be eligible for

-the Reading Specialist licensure only program, students must hold a bachelor’s
+the Reading Specialist endorsement only program, students must hold a bachelor’s

 degree from an accredited college or university and a valid Illinois teaching

 To apply, please submit the following materials to the Office of

 A completed graduate application

 Application fee ($40.00)